Generic Name: bupropion (bue-PROE-pee-on)

 - Wellbutrin should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Wellbutrin while you are pregnant.
 Wellbutrin is found in breast milk.
-Do not breast-feed while taking Wellbutrin.
+If you are or will be breast-feeding while you use Wellbutrin, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of Wellbutrin: